Tokyo Olympics Q&A: 6 months out and murmurs of cancellation

 Q: I see the Australian Open is having problems.
 What can the IOC learn there?

-Now do the math.
 The Olympics and Paralympics will involve 15,400 athletes.
 And tens of thousands of staff, officials, judges, media and broadcasters.
 And dozen of venues.
-Athletes are sure to be affected, jeopardizing years of training and for most – their only shot at a medal.
+Athletes are sure to be affected, jeopardizing years of training and, for most, their only shot at a medal.

+Australian Open tournament director Craig Tiley said his experiences can teach Japan and the IOC how to deal with problems and setbacks.

+“I think there’s a lot to be learned from this experience for the Olympic Games,” Tiley said.
+“Every single day we become better at it because we’ve learned from what happened yesterday — the mistakes you make.”